mbianchidev/mbianchidev/note-to-colleagues.md

 ## Communication

-- Email ✅ - I usually check it twice a day (morning and afternoon)
+- Email ✅ - I usually check it twice a day (morning and afternoon) - note: I'm a zero inbox person, I will read or forward or automatically discard all of my emails.
 - Slack ✅ - Love them messages and huddles, I check it after every meeting and if I have none - every 2 hours, unless I'm in a deep work status.
 - Phone (work) ✅ - I reply if I am on-call or if it's an emergency, otherwise I will call you back when I'm available
 - Phone (personal) ❌ - Quite difficult that I give away my personal number - sorry, I separate 99.999% (yes, those are three nines) work and personal life - In case you have my personal it means I'm fond of you so please don't call me for work-related stuff.